When Do March 6th Sat Scores Come Out

 Q: Can I cancel my scores?

 A: Yes, you can cancel your scores if you're not satisfied with your performance.
-However, once you cancel your scores, they will not be reported to colleges.
+Still, once you cancel your scores, they will not be reported to colleges.
 Make sure to carefully consider the pros and cons before canceling your scores.

 Q: Do all colleges require SAT scores?